 The following ports apply to the External Service IPs, also known as persistent IPs, used by some of the NDFC services.
-These External Service IPs may come from certain subnet pools, depending on the type of deployment:
+These External Service IPs may come from the Nexus Dashboard management subnet pool or the data subnet pool depending on the configured settings.